eduvpn/documentation/app/NO_BUTTONS.md

 3. The app shows the available VPN servers linked to that particular organization, e.g. a VPN server for "Institute Access" and a list of VPN servers around the world that can be used for "Secure Internet".

-4. (Optionally) the app connects automatically to a / one of the VPN servers

 The app stores the organization identifier (`org_id`) the user chooses so this selector step does not need to be repeated anymore.